Parallel-NetCDF/E3SM-IO/mpi_io_test/README.md

-## Performance Comparison of MPI Collective Writes Using Contiguous and Noncontiguous User Buffers
+## MPI Collective Writes Using Contiguous and Noncontiguous User Buffers

 This repository contains a program designed to evaluate the performance of MPI collective write given a fileview consisting of a long list of noncontiguous,